The 19 Best Online Bachelor’s in Public Relations Programs

 Students must complete 120 credits for this degree, including 21 credits in journalism and strategic media.
 These courses provide a foundation in areas of writing, visual media, ethics, and media law.
 The public relations curriculum includes case studies, crisis communications, research, marketing, and management.
 Students gain internship opportunities from the university’s relationships with fellow Memphis institutions like St. Jude Children’s Research Hospital or FedEx.
 Meeman 901 Strategies, a student-led communications firm, and the school’s Public Relations Student Society of America chapter provide additional opportunities for professional development, networking, and career preparation.

 The UofM Global Campus offers access to more than 60 degrees.
 Students do not need to have prior college experience to enter the program, but the school does accept transfer students.
-Students who have completed an associate’s degree from an accredited school can accelerate their progress toward a bachelor’s degree.
+Students who have completed an associate degree from an accredited school can accelerate their progress toward a bachelor’s degree.
 Admissions counselors can help ensure students earn credit for appropriate professional and life experience, as well.

 UofM students enjoy full access to library services, career services, and technical support.
 The eCourseware online learning environment allows for students and faculty to communicate and interact, while the Smarthinking program provides online tutoring in more than 40 subject areas.
-The University of Memphis is regionally accredited by the Southern Association of Colleges and Schools.

 Pennsylvania State University, in University Park, Pennsylvania, offers students seeking a bachelor’s in public relations and advertising an option to specialize in strategic communications.
 The interdisciplinary curriculum includes instruction in writing, economics, and humanities.